 Melissa Ajamian: Boss Lady, Women Leader and Women Activist

-society studies and seeking to continuously hone my academic and professional
+society studies and is always seeking to continuously hone her academic and professional

 experience to help shape civil society policies through proactively engaging